-The measures allowed suspects to be detained without charge for three days and could compel witnesses to testify."
+The BBC said of the two parts voted down: The measures allowed suspects to be detained without charge for three days and could compel witnesses to testify."
 This occurred only days after the Supreme Court revoked another right-free law allowing, "...foreign suspects to be detained indefinitely on the basis of secret evidence."
 Reuters

 Their Supreme Court ruled that, "A system allowing the government to indefinitely detain foreign-born terror suspects or deport them violated the Charter of Rights and Freedoms. "